silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/partners/local_partners/video-how-to-join-a-local-partner-as-a-guest-user.md

 ---
-description: This video shows how to join a workspace as a guest user from a local partner invite.
+description: "This video shows how to join a workspace as a guest user from a local partner invite."
 intercom_id: 11513091
 ---